Rafael-Dutra-create/ScopeFlow/README.md

 --
 ---

-# 📦 ScopedState - Scoped State Manager
+# 📦 ScopeFlow - Scoped State Manager

 ScopedState is a modern and practical solution for state management in React applications.
 With it, you can define and access global variables and other data in a segmented, centralized manner, eliminating the need for prop drilling and multiple useStates.